maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 tags: [kubernetes]
 ---

+To learn and play with Kubernetes, I keep a "playground" cluster to try things on it.
+Since 2019, I have been using GKE (Google's managed Kubernetes service) which works great with the one-year $300 credit that you get initially.
 A few days ago, reality hit me hard with this message:

 <img alt="Only 2 days left on my GCP 1-year trial" src="2-days-free-trial.png" width="60%">